 All of our patrol officers are certified as police officers at either of the following police academies; Arkansas Law Enforcement Training Academy in Camden, AR, or B.R.T.C.
 Law Enforcement Training Academy in Pocahontas, AR.
 Our officers attend training each year on active shooters, firearms, self defense, bias based policing, ethics, as well as many other law enforcement topics.

-Our department utilizes a varied fleet of patrol vehicles to include police interceptors, segways, golf carts, micro vans, and a Polaris ranger.
+Our department utilizes a varied fleet of patrol vehicles to include police interceptors, segways, golf carts, and a John Deere Gator.